CyberSource/cybersource-rest-samples-java/README.md

 # Java Sample Code for the CyberSource SDK
-This project provides a sample codes for REST APIs supported by CyberSource
+This project provides multiple sample codes for REST APIs supported by CyberSource.

 ## Requirements
 * JDK 1.8